mcieslinski/cmake_arduino/dox/arduino_mega_2560_notes.md

-# Arduino Uno Rev. 3 Cross-Compiling Notes
+# Arduino Mega 2560 Cross-Compiling Notes

-This file contains the commands used to get a blink program working on the Arduino Uno Rev. 3 with an Atmel [ATmega328p](http://www.atmel.com/devices/ATMEGA328P.aspx) microcontroller onboard.
+This file contains the commands used to get a blink program working on the Arduino Mega with an Atmel [ATmega2560](http://www.atmel.com/devices/ATMEGA2560.aspx) microcontroller onboard.
 These commands were stolen and modified from
 [here](https://balau82.wordpress.com/2011/03/29/programming-arduino-uno-in-pure-c/).

 Figuring out what each of these things did was done by me, and this is all for learning purposes for those who aren't so enchanted with the Arduino IDE or just want to learn what happens under the sheets.

-### Commands used to get blink working (ATMega328p):
+### Commands used to get blink working (ATMega2560):

 ```
-avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega328p -c -o arduino_blink.o arduino_blink.c
+avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega2560 -c -o arduino_blink.o arduino_blink.c
-avr-gcc -mmcu=atmega328p arduino_blink.o -o arduino_blink
+avr-gcc -mmcu=atmega2560 arduino_blink.o -o arduino_blink
 avr-objcopy -O ihex -R .eeprom arduino_blink arduino_blink.hex
-avrdude -F -V -c arduino -p ATMEGA328P -P /dev/ttyACM0 -b 115200 -U flash:w:arduino_blink.hex
+avrdude -F -V -c stk500v2 -p ATMEGA2560 -P /dev/ttyACM0 -b 115200 -U flash:w:arduino_blink.hex
 ```

+##### Note:

+I have read that `-c stk500v2` might not work for some people.
+If you have `avrdude` above version 5.11, you can apparently replace `-c stk500v2` with `-c wiring` and it will work.
+I tested this series of commands wth `-c wiring`, and it worked for me, although I don't, at the moment, understand what `-c wiring` actually is.

 ---

 ##### avr-gcc first run notes:

-`avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega328p -c -o arduino_blink.o arduino_blink.c`
+`avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega2560 -c -o arduino_blink.o arduino_blink.c`

 - `avr-gcc` - GCC (GNU C Compiler) for AVR microcontrollers.